-Acumentra Health is the Medicare Quality Improvement Organization (QIO) for Oregon.
-As a QIO, Acumentra Health is part of a national network of organizations with a statutory mission to improve the effectiveness, efficiency, economy, and quality of services provided to Medicare beneficiaries.
+Acumentra Health served as the Medicare Quality Improvement Organization (QIO) for Oregon from 1984 through July 2014.
+In August 2014, we transitioned to a new role as the Oregon affiliate of HealthInsight, which serves as the regional Quality Innovation Network-Quality Improvement Organization (QIN-QIO) for Nevada, New Mexico, Utah, and Oregon under Medicare’s reorganization of the QIO Program.
+We continue to serve as part of a national network with a statutory mission to improve the effectiveness, efficiency, economy, and quality of services provided to Medicare beneficiaries.

 Initiatives with providers and communities

 In August 2014, Acumentra Health began a new round of work as part of HealthInsight’s QIN-QIO contract.
 In coordination with Oregon stakeholders and patients, as well as similar efforts in states in our region, we are launching an exciting array of initiatives that build on Oregon providers’ achievements in previous projects to support the three-part aim of the National Strategy for Quality Improvement in Health Care:

 - Better care

 The initiatives incorporate dynamic support for community-based learning and change, including learning and action networks (LANs)—focused collaborative initiatives that engage providers, patients, and community partners to address common goals.

 - Improving cardiac health and reducing cardiac disparities

 - Reducing disparities in diabetes care and outcomes through patient self-management